khalidx/cfs/README.md

 - AWS SNS Topics
 - AWS VPCs

+More resources are coming soon, with the goal of covering all resources listed on the [AWS resource and property types reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) page.

+## plugins

+(coming soon)

+## aws credentials

-> Make sure you're logged in to AWS, and have the corresponding credentials file or environment variables set.
+Make sure you're logged in to AWS, and have the corresponding credentials file or environment variables set.
 Otherwise, `cfs` won't be able to query your cloud resources.

 Here's a quick guide from AWS on [configuring your credentials with the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config).

-## plugins

-(coming soon)

 ## developers